luispdm/Mobile-Cloud-Computing-Project/README.md

 # Mobile-Cloud-Computing-Project
 **Contributors: Giovanni Armano, Luigi di Girolamo.**

-A RESTful web service for a **CALENDAR** developed for the "Mobile Cloud Computing" course at the "Aalto University" in Espoo.
+A RESTful web service for a **CALENDAR** developed for the "Mobile Cloud Computing" course at the "Aalto University" in the year 2015/2016.

 Since we are talking about a calendar, you can register a new user, create/edit calendars and events, share an event.
 Since it's RESTful, GET POST PUT and DELETE are all implemented.